symfony/symfony-docs/components/serializer.rst

 The ``XmlEncoder``
 ------------------

 This encoder transforms arrays into XML and vice versa.

-This encoder transforms arrays into XML and vice versa.
 For example, take an object normalized as following::